Optimal Noise-Adding Mechanism in Additive Differential Privacy: Introduction

 \subsection{Our Contributions}

-In this work, we study the fundamental trade-off between privacy and utility in $(0, \delta)$-differential privacy for a single read-valued query function.
-Within the class of query-output independently noise-adding mechanisms, we derive the optimal noise distribution for $(0, \delta)$-differential privacy under a general cost-minimization framework similar to \cite{Ghosh09,GV_IT_Epsilon, GV_2_Dimension, GV_IT_Approximate}.
-Under a mild technical condition on the noise probability distribution\footnote{In this paper we assume that the noise probability distribution has bigger probability over the smaller noise than the bigger noise.
-This condition is satisfied by a large class of probability distributions, including the uniform distribution, the Laplacian distribution and the Gaussian distribution.
+In this work, we characterize the fundamental trade-off between privacy and utility in $(0, \delta)$-differential privacy for a single read-valued query function.
+Within the class of query-output independently noise-adding mechanisms, we derive the optimal noise distribution for $(0, \delta)$-differential privacy under a general cost-minimization framework similar to \cite{Ghosh09,minimax10,GV_ISIT14, GV_2_Dimension, GV_IT_Approximate}.
+Under a mild technical condition on the noise probability distribution\footnote{In this work, we assume that the noise probability distribution has higher probability over the small noise than the big noise.
+This condition is satisfied by virtually all probability distributions used in differential privacy, including the uniform distribution, the Laplacian distribution, the truncated Laplacian distribution, the Gaussian distribution, and the staircase distribution.
 While the optimality result in this paper depends on this assumption, we believe this assumption can be done away.}, we show that the optimal noise probability distribution is a uniform distribution with a probability mass at the origin, which can be viewed as the distribution of the product of a uniform random variable and a Bernoulli random variable.
 The probability mass on the origin can be zero or non-zero, depending on the value of $\delta$.
-We explicitly derive the optimal noise distribution for general $\ell^n$ cost functions, including $\ell^1$ (for noise magnitude) and $\ell^2$ (for noise power) cost functions, and show that the probability concentration on the origin occurs when $\delta > \frac{n}{n+1}$.
+We explicitly derive the optimal noise distribution for general $\ell^p$ cost functions, including $\ell^1$ (for noise magnitude) and $\ell^2$ (for noise power) cost functions, and show that the probability concentration on the origin occurs when $\delta > \frac{p}{p+1}$.

 Compared with the improved Gaussian mechanisms for $(0,\delta)$-differential privacy \citep{icmlGaussian}, our result demonstrates a two-fold and three-fold improvement in the high privacy regime in the context of minimizing the noise magnitude and noise power, respectively.
 The improvement is more pronounced in the low privacy regime.